About Skin Cancer Screenings

 A biopsy will be necessary if we find any abnormal or suspicious lesions or moles during your skin cancer screening.
 The biopsy is needed so we can determine for sure whether the tissue is cancerous or not.
 Unfortunately, there are very few types of cancer that can be diagnosed on sight.

 What happens next if skin cancer is detected?

 Detecting and diagnosing skin cancer as early as possible is vital, and screenings and biopsies are the best way to do this.
 If any cancerous cells are found, removal of all the affected tissue is the best course of action to keep the cancer from spreading.
-Pacific Skin San Francisco provides screenings, biopsies, diagnoses, and treatments.
+Pacific Skin and Cosmetic Dermatology San Francisco provides screenings, biopsies, diagnoses, and treatments.
 Further, Dr. Evans is a certified Mohs surgeon so most types of skin cancer removals are treated in-house.

 Early Detection is the Key

 Understanding the risk factors and getting early detection are two important keys to the successful treatment of skin cancer.
-If you are due for a regular skin cancer screening, please contact our office in San Francisco, CA. Whether you are already seeing Dr. Evans for cosmetic treatments, are at high risk for developing skin cancer, or you have concerns about an abnormal growth on your skin, Dr. Evans at Pacific Skin San Francisco can help.
+If you are due for a regular skin cancer screening, please contact our office in San Francisco, CA. Whether you are already seeing Dr. Evans for cosmetic treatments, are at high risk for developing skin cancer, or you have concerns about an abnormal growth on your skin, Dr. Evans at Pacific Skin and Cosmetic Dermatology San Francisco can help.